evert/evert.github.com/_posts/2013/2013-05-10-escaping-in-vcards-and-icalendar.md

 -------------

-iCalendar 2.0 largely follows the same rules as vCard 4.0, but commas and semi-colons _must_ be esacped, unless they are used as a delimiter.
+iCalendar 2.0 largely follows the same rules as vCard 4.0, but commas and semi-colons _must_ be escaped, unless they are used as a delimiter.

 Semi-colons are used as a delimiter in `REQUEST-STATUS`, `RRULE`, `GEO` and `EXRULE`, every other property uses commas.